 OldLogger should be an alias for

-Unfortunately, that's what we get if we try to alias
+Unfortunately, that's what you get if you try to alias

 The solution: alias with the